DEGREE IN CHEMISTRY

 - CG4: Show capacity for team work.

-- CG5: Commitment to ethics and social responsibility as a citizen and professional.
+- CG5: Commitment to ethics, the values of equality and social responsibility as a citizen and professional.

 - CG8: Acquire a permanent concern for quality and the environment and risk prevention in the workplace.